ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-01-personal-contacts.md

 It looks like you cannot remove a personal contact from Delius, so it’s likely that end dates are used to say ‘this is not current’.

-We might want to not show any personal contact with an end date, or alternatively display them differently.
+At the moment we will list all contacts, but we might want to avoid showing any with an end date, or choose to display them differently.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({